persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-one.md

 Python FastAPI with JWT Auth serving a ReAct-inspired AI agent system - hosted at Vercel Cloud using Serverless Functions

-The AI agent system is follows a lightweight ReAct-inspired flow.
+The AI agent system follows a lightweight ReAct-inspired flow.
 A simple router determines when to use a Wikipedia tool, and the retrieved context is passed to the model to generate the final answer using a minimal of Langchain

-<p><a href="https://fastapi-jwt-auth-ai-agent-one.vercel.app/docs" target="_blank" title="FastAPI JWT Auth serving a AI Agent system">Try the demo by OpenAPI...</a></p>
+<p><a href="https://fastapi-jwt-auth-ai-agent-one.vercel.app/docs" target="_blank" title="FastAPI with JWT Auth serving a AI Agent system">Try the demo by OpenAPI...</a></p>

 A Starter FastAPI + JWT Auth + AI Agent system + OpenAPI / Swagger - secured by HTTPS